 I recall i brought (and a few more) this with me when i went to serve my Millitary service and it’s amazing how the box survived those 12 months and still look pretty good even today.
 We had many awesome evenings and weekends at camp playing this game alright and in the end we completed it too.
 Sadly the announced DLC/extra levels stuff was never released.

-Pretty good plattforming puzzle game, well worth a try for everyone.
+Pretty good platforming puzzle game, well worth a try for everyone.

 Verdict: Sweet game, wish there would come a sequel or a remaster/make.